twhite96/static-gen-ruby/docs/Usage/install.md

 # Installing the project

 !!!danger "BEWARE!"
     These docs are in the very early stages of being worked on.
-Nothing is finished int he project yet, but I wanted to get my thoughts out about it here in the docs for me to reference later.
+Nothing is finished in the project yet, but I wanted to get my thoughts out about it here in the docs for me to reference later.

 - Clone the repo from GitHub using: `git clone https://github.com/twhite96/static-gen-ruby`